hotelcurtains/CS135/notes/class notes.md

 - the minimum degree of any vertex in G = δ(G)
   - κ(G) ≤ δ(G)
   - λ(G) ≤ δ(G)
+- a simple connected graph with no cycles is a tree
+  - i.e. if for all vertices there is one unique path connecting them
+  - for n nodes a tree has n-1 edges

 ## Special Graphs
 ![special graphs](image-27.png)